eozuna3/liri-node-app/README.md

 # liri-node-app (First node application)

 ### Overview
 This application is a command line node app that takes in series of arguments and based on the first arguement passed decides what type of information to return.
 The app uses the rest of the arguments passed to send requests to several node modules to retrieve the required information.
 This application is my first use of node with command-line interface.
+I was the sole creator of this application.

 ### How the application is organized
 The first part of application involves requiring access to all of the previously installed modules for use in the application along with creating a global variable which is assigned the value of the first argument passed in command line.